briankavanaugh/CryptoWatch/README.md

 # Getting Started
 This application requires a MySQL/MariaDB database.
 The file "Database scripts.sql" will create the tables and views used.
 There is no UI, so modifying any of the settings stored in the table CryptoCurrency must be done directly.
 I use [HeidiSQL](https://www.heidisql.com/).

-I use Uphold, so the transaction file format expected is what they use.
+I use [Uphold](https://uphold.com/), so the transaction file format expected is what they use.
 Note that there may be some symbols that differ between Uphold and CoinMarketCap.
 One example is Bitcoin Zero (BTC0 versus BTZ).
-The AltSymbol field is where you put the symbol CoinMarketCap uses.
-Also, there may be altcoins that CoinMarketCap does not support (e.g., Universal Carbon, UPCO2). these **must** be marked excluded, or your API calls to CoinMarketCap will fail.
+The CryptoCurrency.AltSymbol field is where you put the symbol CoinMarketCap uses.
+Also, there may be altcoins that CoinMarketCap does not support (e.g., Universal Carbon, UPCO2). these **must** be marked excluded (CryptoCurrency.Exclude = 1), or your API calls to CoinMarketCap will fail.

 A subscription to [CoinMarketCap Pro API v1](https://pro.coinmarketcap.com/api/v1) is required.
 The free version should be enough.
 The refresh and do not disturb settings are such that you shouldn't exceed the daily or monthly limits (see appSettings.json/General).
 Note that it is configured to run against their sandbox if compiled in debug mode.